Rotating Love: The dynamical tides of spinning Newtonian stars

 where the Lagrangian displacement and its time derivative are expanded simultaneously in terms of the basis vectors $(\xi_A^i, \, i\omega_A\xi_A^i)$.
-This strategy was originally developed in Ref.~\cite{1979RSPSA.368..389D} and extensively explored in Ref.~\cite{2001PhRvD..65b4001S} (see also the relevant discussion in Ref.~\cite{2017PhRvD..96l4008F}), where the interested reader may find useful details.
-Note the use of a different mode label here, compared to the expansion~\eqref{eq:NonRotatingDecomposition}.
-This is because the number of components $\{A\}$ in \cref{eq:RotatingDecompositionGeneral} is twice the number of $\{\alpha\}$ in \cref{eq:NonRotatingDecomposition}, owing to the fact that both solutions $(\omega_\alpha,\xi_\alpha^i)$ and $(-\omega_\alpha,\xi_\alpha^{i*})$ need to be included in the phase-space expansion~\eqref{eq:RotatingDecompositionGeneral}.
-This becomes more transparent if we pair up each mode with its conjugate, assigning the same label $\alpha$ to the pair of solutions and then noting that $(\xi^i, \, \partial_t\xi^i)$ is manifestly real.
-Then, \cref{eq:RotatingDecompositionGeneral} becomes
+This strategy was originally developed by \citet{1979RSPSA.368..389D} and extensively explored by \citet{2001PhRvD..65b4001S} (see also the relevant discussion in \citealt{2017PhRvD..96l4008F}), where the interested reader may find useful details.
+Here we need to be careful, because, in the phase-space decomposition, the number of components $\{A\}$ in \cref{eq:RotatingDecompositionGeneral} is twice the number of $\{\alpha\}$ in \cref{eq:NonRotatingDecomposition}.
+Basically, the solutions $(\omega_\alpha,\xi_\alpha^i)$ and $(-\omega_\alpha,\xi_\alpha^{i*})$ are \emph{not} degenerate in the phase-space expansion~\eqref{eq:RotatingDecompositionGeneral}.
+However, as we are aiming to represent the real valued tidal response, we can pair up each mode with its conjugate, assigning the same label $\alpha$ to the pair of solutions, ensuring that $(\xi^i, \, \partial_t\xi^i)$ is manifestly real.
+Then, \cref{eq:RotatingDecompositionGeneral} becomes \citep{2001PhRvD..65b4001S}